Bioconductor/EuroBioc2020/docs/conference_schedule.md

 - Sonia García Ruiz - CoExp Web Application, a web application for the interactive use of co-expression networks
 - Kelly Eckenrode - SingleCellMultiModal: Integrating Multi-modal Single Cell Experiment datasets
 - Sehyun Oh - GenomicSuperSignature: interpretation of RNA-seq experiments through robust, efficient comparison to public databases
-- Leo Lathi - MicrobiomeExperiment: a new class for microbiome data
+- Leo Lahti - MicrobiomeExperiment: a new class for microbiome data